Avan Ivan: Plot

-Meanwhile, Thirthapathi exposes the illegal activities of a cattle smuggler (R. K.).
+Meanwhile, Thirthapathi exposes the illegal activities of a cattle smuggler.
 The smuggler loses his animal farm and is taken into custody by the police.
-Saamy brings Thenmozhi to Thirthapathi's house to introduce them to each other.
+Saamy brings Thenmozhi to Thirthapathi's house to introduce them.
 Unfortunately, Walter recognizes Thenmozhi as Thirthapathi's enemy's daughter, although Saamy was unaware of this.
-When Thirthapathi tells him to break up with her, Saamy refuses and attacks him verbally.
+When Thirthapathi tells him to break up with her, Saamy refuses and verbally attacks him.
 He tells him that he would not understand, having no family of his own, and that no one loves him.
 An angered Thirthapathi throws out Saamy.
-Walter defends his brother and is also thrown out.
+Walter defends his brother and is thrown out as well.
 Thirthapathi gets extremely drunk.

 Later that evening, both brothers make up with Thirthapathi and invite him to their home.
 Thirthapathi even willingly signs over his land to Thenmozhi's father, who has been trying to get a hold of it.
 He also organizes their marriage.
-A few days later, the smuggler returns, kidnaps Thirthapathi, strips him naked in the rain and flogs him into unconsciousness before hanging him to death from a tree.
+A few days later, the smuggler returns, kidnaps Thirthapathi, strips him naked in the rain, and flogs him into unconsciousness before hanging him to death from a tree.
 Walter and Saamy are devastated.
-While Saamy fails in his attempt to take revenge, getting flogged and injured severely, Walter manages to bash up the smuggler and his men.
-During Thirthapathi's cremation, we see that the smuggler has been tied down under the platform carrying Thirthapathi's body.
-He is burnt alive along with Thirthapathi's body, while both brothers dance unite together again.
+While Saamy fails in his attempt to take revenge, getting flogged and severely injured, Walter manages to bash up the smuggler and his men.
+During Thirthapathi's cremation, the smuggler is tied down under the platform carrying Thirthapathi's body.
+He is burnt alive along with Thirthapathi's body, while both brothers dance and unite together again.